ReedHunsaker/Multivariable-Calculus-Projects/README.md

 Disclaimer:
 On the first SDL project the graph size will have to be adjusted manually if it exceeds the window.
+All vectors have a base at the orgin.